germsvel/TwitterVis/README.md

 TwitterVis
 ==========

-TwitterVis enables you to visualize trending hashtags on Twitter.
+TwitterVis lets you visualize trending hashtags on Twitter.
 It uses Twitter's API for data and d3.js for graphs.